aspose-pdf/Aspose.PDF-Documentation/androidjava/overview/_index.md

 - transform pages to image;
 - print PDF documents and much more.

-In addition, Aspose.PDF for Java can be applied to easily convert text, images, SVG, HTML to PDF and convert PDF to various document formats with excellent performance and good quality.
+In addition, Aspose.PDF for Android via Java can be applied to easily convert text, images, convert PDF to various document formats with excellent performance and good quality.

 Learn more about: